 In either case, an email was not sent.

-Please enable SMTP authentication in your settings. configure your app to enable SMTP authentication.
+Please enable SMTP authentication in your settings and configure your app to enable SMTP authentication.
 If it is already enabled, revise your credentials and authentication settings, and try sending an email again.

 Messages are not delivered to my Mailtrap inbox

 If you try sending messages from your app to Mailtrap, but they don't appear in your Mailtrap inbox, first of all, do the following: